Skip to main content

 Home Assessment

-Your physiotherapist or OT visits at home (60-90 minutes).
-We take a whole-person view — assessing mobility, strength, daily living ability, emotional wellbeing, cognitive needs, and the home environment — then explain our findings clearly to you and your parent.
+A physiotherapist or OT visits at home (60-90 minutes).
+We take a whole-person view — assessing mobility, strength, daily living ability, emotional wellbeing, cognitive needs, and the home environment — then explain our findings clearly to the patient and anyone supporting them.

 3